gleb-shtengel/FIB-SEM/README.md

         Python data type for saving.
 Deafult is int16, the other option currently is uint8. zbin_factor : int
         Bbinning factor in z-direction (milling direction).
 Data will be binned when saving the final result.
-Default is 1 flipY : boolean
+Default is 1 eval_metrics : list of str
+            list of evaluation metrics to use. default is ['NSAD', 'NCC', 'NMI', 'FSC'] fnm_types : list of strings
+            File type(s) for output data.
+Options are: ['h5', 'mrc'].
+            Defauls is 'mrc'. 'h5' is BigDataViewer HDF5 format, uses npy2bdv package.
+Use empty list if do not want to save the data. flipY : boolean
         If True, the registered data will be flipped along Y-axis when saved.
 Default is False. preserve_scales : boolean